Design Pattern: Adapter

 modernPhone.startCharging(powerfulAdapter);

-// Adapter: Negotiation successful, matched best voltage: 15V DC
+// Adapter: negotiation succeeded, matched voltage: 15V DC

-// Scene 2: Old phone uses the smart adapter, gets a low compatible voltage
+// Scenario 2: Old phone uses universal adapter, negotiates to a lower supported voltage

 Device oldPhone = new Device("Nokia", List.of(